Pughal77/solidityGenerator/readme.md

-An SFT model trained from the base model facebook-Bart-base intended to interpret legal documents and output tasks written in natural language that enforce these regulations.
+An SFT model trained from the base model facebook-Bart-base intended to take in tasks described in natural language and generate Solidity code snippets that implement them.

-The task is considered to be summarisation task.
-In which the model is expected to interpret legal documents and legislation and extract enforceable elements.
+The task is considered to be text generation task.
+In which the model is expected to interpret natural lnaguage tasks and generate functions that carry them out.

 We get the base model using the transformer library provided by hugging face.